 In the past few years I felt the need to help fulfill Jesus’ Commission through sharing the Good News with others – anyone and everyone.
 Easier said than done… Much easier.
 The problem I had, and even still have, is, I didn’t want to make a spectacle of myself, I really didn’t know what to say, and I wasn’t sure how anyone would respond.
-I used to be the guy people would approach.
-One time, at age 12, I accepted some literature from an evangelist only so I could take a lighter and burn in front of him, and then toss it at his feet.
+I used to be the guy people would approach and live to regret meeting me.
+Once when I was about 13 I accepted some literature from an evangelist only so I could take a lighter, burn in front of him, and then toss it at his feet.
 I hated God back then, and I sure the heck had no respect for anyone who was religious.
 To me, they were brain-dead and brain washed.
 I just figure, and I still do today, that I am going meet people who are going to treat me the same way.
 Not too encouraging.

 HEART OF A LION, HUMBLE AS A LAMB